amritsharma/writing-challenge/Jan31-The-Joy-Newspaper.md

 ![BULL OR BUBBLE?](https://imgur.com/FS4BM7B.png)

-After dinner, I sunk into my couch with the stack of papers with me, while soothing indie music filled the living room.
+After dinner tonight, I sank into my couch with the stack of papers with me, while soothing indie music filled the living room.
 I was excited, almost giddy, to have an actual newspaper in my hands.

-...
+`Few distractions`

-My mind didn't wander anywhere close to as much as it would if i was reading this article on a tab.
-There are dozens of other tabs open.
-The occasional notification somewhere.
+What struck me almost immediately is that my mind didn't wander anywhere nearly as much as it does when I am reading something online.
+I typically have dozens of tabs open on my Mac, several other applications and getting pinged by the occasional notification.
+The most distracting thought was how there are so few distractions.
+I guess it helps that I didn't know where my phone was.
+I later found it deep inside my couch cushions. :)

-But this was a pure experience with smooth indie music playing on the TV while I sat on the couch with Saturday's The Globe and Mail in my mind that I paid $7 for.
+`Data Viz`

-The Saturday edition is a bulky one.
-Besides the standard "news" chunk, there's the Art & Pursuits, Business and Opinion chunks as well.
+The combination of colors, data visualization and thoughtful design, with the high calibre writing made the stories pop.
+On Page 2, I'm presuming everyday, there's a summary of COVID cases and deaths from around Canada.
+I learned that at least 3,740 people are being treated for COVID-19 in hospitals today.
+That is higher than I thought it would be.

-I was going to write about something else, reflect on this past month, the wins, the lessons learned, the mistakes made, but I suppose I could still do that in a few days once this month-long experience has been marinating in my mind some more.
+The graphics on the "Canada's drinking problem" help make the numbers make sense.
+Particularly the charts showing that not all drinks are creating equal.
+For instance, a strong beer (7%) tall can (473ml) is equivalent to 1.9 standard drink servings.

-Avid reader of The Kathmandu Post (link) every morning growing up.
-Grab the newspaper and sit in the sun at our home in Baluwatar.
-Start at the last page.
-Sports!
-Then USA, Nepal, India, SAARC, ..
-I wanted it all.
+Did you know that the only country with more lax alcohol guidelines is Spain.
+The recommended maximum weekly limit in 21 drinks for men and 13 for women.
+It's 15 and 10 for Canada.
+While Netherlands in comparision is a third of ours with 5 maximum drinks recommended per week for men and women alike.

-Data visualization - alcohol consumption, COVID, etc.
+`Information Retention!`

-The colors!
+[Evidence](https://hechingerreport.org/evidence-increases-for-reading-on-paper-instead-of-screens/) shows that we retain more information after reading from paper instead of a screen.
+That may not be the case for everybody.
+I know people who have sworn off of books and consume them from their Kindles or iPads.
+I certaintly am not one of them.
+I have always known this about myself.
+When I am reading on a screen.
+I tend to subconsciously gloss over the words and almost just glaze at several sentences.
+How else are you supposed to read everything on the internet?

-Information Retention!
+Reading on paper, on the other hand, feels different.

-Let me walk you through it:
+`Take aways from The Globa And Mail Today`

 1. Michaels.
 2. Moderate alcohol consumption is too much.
 3 drinks/day for men is within Canada's guidelines for low-risk alcohol consumption.
 Yes, 15
 3. Ittawa bans travel to Caribbean, Mexico.